Alfred Stieglitz: The Intimate Gallery and An American Place (1925–1937)

 In 1932, Stieglitz mounted a forty-year retrospective of 127 of his works at The Place.
 He included all of his most famous photographs, but he also purposely chose to include recent photos of O'Keeffe, who, because of her years in the Southwest sun, looked older than her forty-five years, in comparison to Stieglitz's portraits of his young lover Norman.
 It was one of the few times he acted spitefully to O'Keeffe in public, and it might have been as a result of their increasingly intense arguments in private about his control over her art.

-Later that year, he mounted a show of O'Keeffe's works next to some amateurish paintings on glass by Becky Strand.
+Later that year, he mounted a show of O'Keeffe's works next to some amateurish paintings on glass by Rebecca Salsbury.
 He did not publish a catalog of the show, which the Strands took as an insult.
 Paul Strand never forgave Stieglitz for that.
 He said, "The day I walked into the Photo-Secession 291 [sic] in 1907 was a great moment in my life… but the day I walked out of An American Place in 1932 was not less good.
 It was fresh air and personal liberation from something that had become, for me at least, second-rate, corrupt and meaningless."

 In 1936, Stieglitz returned briefly to his photographic roots by mounting one of the first exhibitions of photos by Ansel Adams in New York City.
 The show was successful and David McAlpin bought eight Adams photos.
 He also put on one of the first shows of Eliot Porter's work two years later.
 Stieglitz, considered the "godfather of modern photography", encouraged Todd Webb to develop his own style and immerse himself in the medium.

-The next year, the Cleveland Museum of Art mounted the first major exhibition of Stieglitz's work outside of his own galleries.
-In the course of making sure that each print was perfect, he worked himself into exhaustion.
-O'Keeffe spent most of that year in New Mexico.

 Last years (1938–1946)

-In early 1938, Stieglitz suffered a serious heart attack, one of six coronary or angina attacks that would strike him over the next eight years, each of which left him increasingly weakened.
-During his absences, Dorothy Norman managed the gallery.
-O'Keeffe remained in her Southwest home from spring to fall of this period.

 In the summer of 1946, Stieglitz suffered a fatal stroke and went into a coma.
-O'Keeffe returned to New York and found Dorothy Norman was in his hospital room.
-She left and O'Keeffe was with him when he died.
+O'Keeffe returned to New York and found Dorothy Norman in his hospital room.
+Norman left and O'Keeffe was with him when he died.
 According to his wishes, a simple funeral was attended by twenty of his closest friends and family members.
 Stieglitz was cremated, and, with his niece Elizabeth Davidson, O'Keeffe took his ashes to Lake George and "put him where he could hear the water."
 The day after the funeral, O'Keeffe took control of An American Place.